StefThomas/check-ambari/README.md

 You need to specify the following parameters:
 - **--cluster-name**: The cluster name where you should to check the node state.
 - **--node-name**: The node name that you should to check (normally it's fqdn name)
+- **--include-alerts**: Check only the alerts in this list, separated by coma.
+- **--exclude-alerts**: Don't check the alerts in this list, separated by coma.

 This check follow this logic:
 1. `OK` when there are no Ambari alert in node